 What is MBSR?

 Mindfulness Based Stress Reduction (MBSR) was pioneered by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical School to help people “who were falling through the cracks of the health care system.”
-These people were often told by their doctors that they just had to learn to live with their condition, but then weren’t offered any instruction on how to do that.
+These people are often told by their doctors that they just have to learn to live with their condition, but then aren’t offered any instruction on how to do that.
 MBSR bridges that gap.

 Clinical experience and scientific research continue to show the beneficial effects of mindfulness practice in general, and the MBSR program in particular.
 More and more hospitals and medical schools, and a wide range of other schools and institutions, businesses, and many individual health and mental health professionals now offer some version of the 8-week class.

 MBSR helps people learn the tools necessary to become active participants in promoting their health and well-being, and how to experience more quality of life whether their condition improves or not.